paolodina/ormar/docs/relations/postponed-annotations.md

 !!!warning
     If you try to use the model without updated references, `ModelError` exception will be raised.
-    So in our example above any call like following will cause exception
+    So in our example above any call like the following will cause exception.
     ```python
     # creation of model - exception
     await Person.objects.create(name="Test")